 Practice Management for Psychiatrists: the Basics

-Created by the American Psychiatric Association’s Office of Healthcare Systems and Financing, this online handbook [Member login required] provides APA members with an overview of many of the things they need to be aware of as a psychiatrist.
+An online reference guidefor any psychiatrist thinking of starting or changing a practice.
 Although specifically designed to meet the needs of Residents and Early Career Psychiatrists (ECPs), the information it contains may also be of value to those who have been in practice for years.
-Review the Table of Contents.

 - Starting Out: information on how to find a position or decide where to go into private practice and how to obtain the necessary licensing and certification